 The value of jade to the ancient Maya was tremendous, even more valuable than gold.
 The presence of jadeite artifacts throughout the America's suggests extensive trade routes during ancient times.
 Jadeite was the hardest available substance for use in weapons and tools until steel was invented (which is actually softer than jadeite), therefore it was a mineral of high industrial value until recent times.
 The great Mayan emperors where entombed with their lot of jade, among other objects.
 Tombs have been found with up to 7,000 individual jade objects.
 It was also typical to place a ball of jade within the mouth, indicating the soul contained the degree of spirituality necessary for eternal life.
 Jade was also used as a tool for communicating with ancestors.
 Pre-dating the Maya, where the Olmecs, who knew of mining locations where the finest Olmec jade was collected, used to create sculptures, and also buried with the dead.
 Jade is still honored today among natural healers who utilize ancient Mayan techniques for curing health issues such as back problems, sciatica, migraines, stress and for massage therapy.

 Guatemalan jade occurs in a wide variety of colors.
 Among the most prized being lavender, Olmec Blue, white "Ice" and Imperial green.
 A very special variety is rainbow jade, in which a variety of colors show up in the same stone.
 True rainbow jade is made up of small to medium spots of nearly every color.
 The varying hardness of various colors make the jade more easy to fracture, and is reserved for the experienced lapidary artisan to work with.
 Rainbow jadeite, "Arcoiris", can only be found in Guatemala.
 Black jade is also popular with jade connoisseurs, and is priced equal to the common green varieties.
 Nearly every shade of green jadeite is found in Guatemala, from light mint green to well saturated medium to dark green.
-Varieties include a "Manzano" (apple tree green), red-orange, "Olmec Blue", "Celeste" (Sky Blue), champagne, purple (lavender, lilac, "lila"), "Luna" (moon white), "Blanco Crystal" (white crystal aka "Ice","Hielo" ), "Esmeralda" (emerald) green and true "Imperial" green jade - perhaps Guatemala's finest.
+Varieties include a "Manzano" (apple green), red-orange, "Olmec Blue", "Celeste" (sky blue), champagne, "Lila" (lavender, lilac), "Luna" (moon white), "Blanco Crystal" (white crystal or "Ice","Hielo" if it is transparent), "Esmeralda" (emerald) green and true "Imperial" green jade.
 It should be noted that most Guatemalan jadeite may carry a degree of translucency, but only very rarely is transparent.
-Lilac, or lavender jadeite is quite popular and is priced higher as the common green or black varieties, in the jade factory shops.
+Lilac, or lavender jadeite is quite popular and is priced higher than the common green or black varieties.
 Lilac jade's color is due to the presence of manganese.
 Its discovery was made in 2005 five after a hurricane inundated the Motigua area with floods and landslides, revealing the purplish stone when the storm receded.
 "Olmec Blue", a darkish, translucent blue-green has grown in demand thanks to its rarity, alluring color & ancient history.
-The Olmec mines are located on the opposite side of the Motagua river valley as the Mayan mines, and is therefore distinct in characteristics compared to "Mayan Jade".
+The Olmec mines are located in Jalapa the opposite side of the Motagua river valley as the "Mayan Jade" mines in Zacapa.